felipesere/oak/README.md

 * [ ] Build a client for the translations API
   * [ ] Serialize a response from the Translations API
   * [ ] use reqwest to fire off any requests

+* [ ] Server
+  * [ ] Sketch out a basic server with a single endpoint that retrieves the Pokemon from the live PokeApi
+      * [ ] Write an endpoint `GET /pokemon/mewtwo` that responds with a hardcoded, boring string
+      * [ ] Write a type that serializes to the desiered JSON format and replace the string :arrow_up:

 * [ ] review types and check which ones are `pub`/`pub(crate)` and document accordingly